askanexpert/backend-server/README.md

 # Landing Page (Server)
-Server for landing page lead capture form
+Common server for landing page lead capture form & web-wallet

 # Running Instruction
 - Run the following script to run on localhost.
 Starts on port 3000